kakxem/node-pipewire/CONTRIBUTING.md

 1. Fork the node-pipewire repository on GitHub.
 2. Create a new branch for your contribution.
 3. Make your changes on the new branch.
-  3.1.
-Remember to update the README.md if it's necessary
+(Remember to update the README.md if it's necessary)
 5. Commit your changes and push them to your fork.
 6. Open a pull request from your branch to the `master` branch of the node-pipewire repository.